Shingles is an infection that causes a painful rash. Get advice from 111 as soon as possible if you think you have it.

 It can take up to 4 weeks for the rash to heal.

-Your skin can be painful for weeks after the rash has gone, but it usually settles over time.
+Your skin can be painful for weeks after the rash has gone, but it usually gets better over time.

 Stay away from certain groups of people if you have shingles